 My parents validated me, honored my individuality, and respected me as a significant voice in our family.
 They treated my emotional needs at five, fifteen, twenty-five and beyond with the same level of importance.
 Even if it was a dramatic “Monica said she wasn’t my friend anymore!” or a lost puppy love, my parents listened to me and gave merit to my emotions.
 Regardless of the level of importance deemed in their adult worlds, in my world, what was happening to me was significant, and they allowed me to feel it and walked with me through it.

 On top of that, they taught me to always keep growing.
 They instilled in me a love for learning and a fascination with discovering something new.
-With my gamete of schooling (homeschool, public, private, group classes), I never believe that learning was confined to a classroom.
+With my gamete of schooling (homeschool, public, private, group classes), I never believed that learning was confined to a classroom.
 I saw my parents grow with me, learn with me, and always be open to changing their ways.

 I value these things so much, and have so incorporated it into my own family.
 From the time my girls could walk and talk, they have known our top two family mottos: